Innago Logo

 Likelihood of Connecticut Housing Market Crash

-While a lack of inventory and a questionable national economy may worry some Connecticut buyers, a housing market crash in Connecticut is unlikely anytime soon.
+While a lack of inventory and a questionable national economy may worry some Connecticut buyers, a housing market crash in Connecticut is unlikely anytime soon in 2025.

 Housing prices, while still increasing, are not increasing as quickly as they once did.
-This slowing pace bodes well for the overall market, and some Connecticut real estate agents predict that prices will level at some point in 2024.
+This slowing pace bodes well for the overall market, and some Connecticut real estate agents predict that prices will continue to level out.

 Employment within Connecticut does remain an issue, but the state itself is within the top five wealthiest states in the U.S. due to residents who travel to higher-paying jobs in New York City.
 With that kind of income flowing into the Connecticut economy, a housing crash is not expected to occur in the coming months, though inventory remains low for those outside the upper classes.